Skip to main content

 Study a qualification that open doors to a range of job opportunities in the direct care industry, whilst giving back to the community.
 This formal qualification provides the skills and knowledge to empower people with disability to achieve greater levels of independence.

-This qualification reflects the role of individuals in a range of community settings and peoples’ homes, who provide support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
+This qualification reflects the role of individuals who provide support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
 Workers promote a person-centred approach, work according to and may contribute to an individualised plan, and work without direct supervision.

 Want to find out more about this industry?